ai4he/ai4he.github.io/areas_of_research.md

   -
     title: "AI For Social Good"
     content: "
-      We study methodologies on how AI-powered systems can promote a bennefit to society.
-      Our approach involves the design and development of interventional tools that can interact with people within communities.
-      The mediated communication principle help up to promote frictionless interactions and reduce power imbalances.
+      We study methodologies on how AI-powered systems can promote a benefit to society.
+Our approach involves designing and developing interventional tools that can interact with people within communities.
+The mediated communication principle helps to promote frictionless interactions and reduce power imbalances.
       <br><br>
-      Social networks help us to understand how these tools can intervene in multiple contexts.
-      We analyze data from social network to understand patterns in the interactions.
-      Our interventional approach help us to moderate and promote safe spaces."
+      Social networks help us understand how these tools can intervene in multiple contexts.
+We analyze data from social networks to understand patterns in interactions.
+Our interventional approach helps us to moderate and promote safe spaces."
     image: "images/assets/active_learning.png"